-If you have been a regular visitor to Byta, you will notice we have had a bit of a glow-up and, as Head of Product, I am here to give you a bit of a rundown of why and how we have freshened up.
+If you have been a regular visitor, you will notice we have had a bit of a glow-up.
+As Head of Product, I am here to give you a bit of a rundown of the Byta redesign, why we did it and how we have freshened up.

 We had four main goals when it came to the redesign: user satisfaction, improved speed, flexibility for future development and ultimately a unified experience across our brand.